behdanisohrab/ATL/README.md

 (though it seems quite unlikely that someone will not only introduce dex support to GraalVM but also maintain it)

-Tested on OpenJDK 17 and GraalVM 21 (not native-image yet) with ndk endless tunnel sample (fully native using NativeActivity) and Gravity Defied (fully java, but we have the source code so why not try)
+Tested on OpenJDK 17 and GraalVM 21 (also native-image, see below) with ndk endless tunnel sample (fully native using NativeActivity) and Gravity Defied (fully java, but we have the source code so why not try) (GD was not tested with native-image)

 endless tunnel works fine, Gravity Defied may work fine with `apachehttp-host.jar` compiled against non-art bootstrap but this wasn't tested.